hirememorey/nba-lineup-optimizer/CURRENT_STATUS.md

 - ✅ `player_archetypes_k8.csv` exists with 8 archetypes
 - ✅ Current k=3 system works but is too simplistic for lineup analysis
 - ✅ Need to switch to k=8 for proper lineup comparison interface
+- ⚠️ **MUST VALIDATE MODEL FIRST** - No amount of UI polish can fix broken analytics

 ### Phase 1: Data Foundation & Archetype System (2-3 weeks) - **PRIORITY**